Why Can Termites Cause Damage Without Being Noticed?

-We found termite activity in a home when carrying out a termite inspection; we installed an above ground station and filled the station with Requiem Bait which termites find very palatable.
-We monitored the station every two weeks re-filling it with Requiem bait.
-The termites fed aggressively on the bait empting the stations and taking the bait back to the nest to feed the termite colony.
+Baiting Treatment – we install an above ground station and fill the station with Requiem Bait which termites find very palatable.
+We monitored the station every three to six weeks re-fill it with Requiem bait.
+The termites feed aggressively on the bait emptying the station and taking the bait back to the nest to feed the termite colony.
 The Requiem bait is a chitin inhibitor; termites require chitin to harden their exoskeleton when they moult, without the chitin their exoskeleton cannot harden and the termites die.
-After a couple of visits and noticing less and less termites we were eventually able to declare colony elimination.
+Once we notice no more termites feeding can declare colony elimination and be confident the termite nest has been eradicated.
+This treatment is far slower than treating chemically however once complete you can be confident the nest is no longer